ImperialCollegeLondon/pyrealm/docs/source/users/pmodel/pmodel_details/worked_examples.md

 ### $\chi$ estimates and $\ce{CO2}$ limitation

-The instance also contains a {class}`~pyrealm.pmodel.pmodel.CalcOptimalChi` object, recording key parameters from the [calculation of $\chi$](optimal_chi).
+The instance also contains a {class}`~pyrealm.pmodel.CalcOptimalChi.CalcOptimalChi` object, recording key parameters from the [calculation of $\chi$](optimal_chi).
-This object also has a {meth}`~pyrealm.pmodel.pmodel.CalcOptimalChi.summarize` method:
+This object also has a {meth}`~pyrealm.pmodel.CalcOptimalChi.CalcOptimalChi.summarize` method:

 ```{code-cell} ipython3
 model.optchi.summarize()